SFDO-Tooling/CumulusCI/docs/features.rst

 Starting a Snapshot
 ===================

-When you are ready to start making declarative changes you want to capture, the first step is to create a snapshot which will effectively set the source tracking to treat all current changes as already handled.
+When you are ready to start making declarative changes you want to capture, start by creating a snapshot, which will effectively set the source tracking to treat all current changes as already handled.
 This will mean the list_changes command will list any new metadata but ignore any phantom changes from before

 .. code-block:: console